juhojo/jigsaw_toxicity_classification/report.md

 Along with these, it is notable that the attribute `parent_id` could be used for training a model.
 The reason for this is that we think that the neural network should mark some difference between comments that start a thread versus ones that do not.

+The labels for the training data were obtained by displaying the comments to several annotators, which then rated the toxicity of each comment.
+The `target` column is aggregated from the subtypes of toxity, and we only use this column in our approach.

-Some of the comments have a label for identity.
+Some of the comments have a label for identity, which were attained in a similiar manner to toxicity labels.
 We were interested only of the identity attributes, which had more than `500` occurancies in the training data set.
 Each identity represents that *is mentioned* in the comment.
 The identities we are interested, as the ones used in the validation of the model, are:

 - male
 - female